Hotel Sacher Salzburg

-The Hotel Sacher Salzburg, Austria, is Salzburg's only grand hotel, a 5 star deluxe hotel.
-The house is built in the style of the turn of the century, located on the shore of the Salzach river, and offers a view of the Altstadt.
+The Hotel Sacher Salzburg, Austria, is Salzburg's only grand hotel, a 5 star luxury hotel.
+The house is built in the style of the turn of the century, located on the right bank of Salzach river, directly opposite the historic Old Town and Hohensalzburg Fortress, and offering a view of the Altstadt.
 The hotel is located a few minutes away from the theatres of the Salzburg Festival.

 History

 The Hotel Österreichischer Hof was built between 1863 and 1866 by the hotelier and master builder Carl Freiherr von Schwarz.
 It enjoyed popularity due to its position with members of ruling houses, noblemen, high clergymen and artist as guests.

 With the beginning of the Salzburg Festival, the hotel became the social centre of the festival with the three stars, Max Reinhardt, Hugo von Hofmannsthal and Richard Strauss, and the artists playing a part, living next door in the hotel to the heads of the European and overseas society.

 In 1988, the Gürtler family purchased the hotel.
 All of its rooms and restaurants were redesigned, the interior was adapted to its historical style, and its rooms and suites were equipped with rare art treasures.
 In 2000, the hotel was renamed Hotel Sacher Salzburg.